 Courses transferred to UFV will be used and applied to a program in accordance with UFV Residency requirements.

 Official transcripts received by UFV from other institutions will automatically be reviewed for all students currently enrolled in, or applying to, an undergraduate program.
 Students in other programs must send a special request transfer credit to the Credential Evaluation office to email@example.com.
 A transcript is considered official if it arrives to the UFV Office of the Registrar (33844 King Road, Abbotsford, B.C., V2S 7M8) in the original sealed envelope with the institution's name and address imprinted upon it.
 The transcripts must have a current issue date, and bear the official institution seal or authorizing signature.

 There is a document evaluation fee ($75 for domestic students, $250 for international students) for documents originating outside Canada.
 Submitted documents will become the property of UFV.
 Only documents that are considered, by UFV, to be irreplaceable will be returned to the student, provided the student requests return of the document upon submission.
 For documents that are not in English, including official transcripts and course outlines (syllabi), a certified translation into English done by a certified translator may also be required.
 Exceptions may be made for transcripts in French, but not for the course outlines (syllabi).

 A minimum of six to eight weeks is required for the evaluation process.
 Detailed course outlines may be required if no current course equivalencies exist.

 Transfer credit may be granted to students who have completed certain Advanced Placement (AP) courses from The College Board program.
 A minimum grade of 4 is required to obtain transfer credit for undergraduate courses at UFV.
-Advanced Placement courses equivalencies at UFV are is listed on the B.C.
-Transfer Guide website at www.bctransferguide.ca/search/ap.
+Advanced Placement course equivalencies at UFV are listed on the B.C.
+Transfer Guide at www.bctransferguide.ca/search/ap.
 In addition, UFV will grant general unassigned credits for other Advanced Placement courses with a grade of 4 or higher that are accepted at other B.C. public universities.